The Immune System and Immunity - Duke's Materia Tonica

 Someone may use dietary supplements to support, maintain, and boost immune system function and promote the body's ability to learn immunity.
 Additionally, dietary supplements are best used to support recovery and healing after a cold or flu has passed.

 Using dietary supplements ineffectively to treat, manage, prevent, or cure a cold or flu is known as quackery.
 Using vaccines to boost immune system function is also quackery, since vaccines only convey the knowledge of immunity, to allow the immune system to learn and know of a bacterial or viral pathogen.

 Do Not Confuse Dietary Supplements for Conveying the Knowledge of Immunity

-Dietary supplements may be used to promote learned immunity as an adaptogen, but are not a substitute for conveying the knowledge of immunity of foreign materials, toxins, other organisms, damaged and/or non-functioning parts of the body, or for a weak version of a bacterial or viral pathogen as found in vaccines.
+Dietary supplements, as an adaptogen, may be used to promote learned immunity, but are not a substitute for conveying the knowledge of immunity of foreign materials, toxins, other organisms, damaged and/or non-functioning parts of the body, or for a weak version of a bacterial or viral pathogen as found in vaccines.